gritzko/librdx/abc/URI.md

   # URI parsing

-The Ragel grammar implements RFC 3986 with some level of success.
+This Ragel parser implements the RFC 3986 grammar.